Noor1805/Capsule/README.md

 - Each letter in the capsule headings animates in with a fade + slide effect using `gsap.to()` and `stagger`.

-### ⏳ Custom Loader (Optional)
+### ⏳ Custom Loader

-> You can add a `Loader.jsx` using GSAP or basic CSS animation to create a preloading screen before showing the main UI.
+- You can add a `Loader.jsx` using GSAP or basic CSS animation to create a preloading screen before showing the main UI.

 ---